proto-codes/bcms/server/README.md

-# The Forum - Server Side
+# BCMS - Server Side

-This is the server-side of **The Forum**, a club management system built with Node.js, Express, and MySQL.
+This is the server-side of **BCMS**, a club management system built with Node.js, Express, and MySQL.
 The server handles user authentication, club management, event management, and more.

 ## Tech Stack
 - **Runtime**: [Node.js](https://nodejs.org/)